 Independent study provides opportunities for students to engage in special projects under the supervision of individual faculty members in areas not covered by course offerings.
 The topic and requirements must be approved by the instructor.
 Academic grades (A-F) are assigned.
-The additional following policies apply to JDP students: Up to 12 quarter hour credits of independent study may be applied toward the Ph.D.
+Up to 12 quarter hour credits of independent study may be applied toward the Ph.D.

-Students may obtain applications for independent study through the Office of the Registrar.
+Students complete the Application for Independent Study.
 The course number to use is RLGN 5991 or RLGN 6991 and the title of the project will appear on the transcript as the course title.
 Independent studies must be at least one credit hour and generally do not exceed five credits.
 Students register for the independent study by submitting the form with all necessary signatures to the Office of the Registrar.